-An invoice will be issued for the recovery of the Administrative Penalty and a payment plan can be arranged for the payment of the invoice.
+- 6.4.1 An invoice will be issued for the recovery of the Administrative Penalty and a payment plan can be arranged for the payment of the invoice.
 When agreeing the payment plan the council will consider affordability.
-Where the penalty is not paid, the Income Recovery Team will recover the debt by any means available to them.
-If, after imposing an Administrative Penalty, the council revises the amount of Council Tax Reduction that the person is not entitled to, the council will revise the Administrative Penalty.
+Where the penalty is not paid, the Sundry Income Team will recover the debt by any means available to them, this may include using Collection Agents or court - 6.4.2 If, after imposing an Administrative Penalty, the council revises the amount of Council Tax Reduction that the person is not entitled to, the council will revise the Administrative Penalty.
 Where the amount is lower, the person will be repaid any excess sums paid.
 Where the Administrative Penalty is to be paid in instalments, this should ensure that full payment is to be paid no later than one month before the end of the period to issue a prosecution, so that consideration should be given to whether a prosecution should be issued if the payments are not made.